 Public Health System: Discuss your wish to see an occupational therapist, psychologist or counsellor with your child’s GP or specialist.
-They may be able to assist you to find options in the public health system or refer you to a professional covered by Medicare or the chronic illness rebate.
+They may be able to help you find public funded options refer you to a professional covered by Medicare or the chronic disease management rebate.

 Medicare and Private Health Insurance Rebates: Depending on your level of health cover you may be entitled to allied health services such as occupational therapy, psychology and counselling.
 Speak with your provider for details.